Carl Hahn

 Carl Horst Hahn (1 July 1926 – 14 January 2023) was a German businessman and head of the Volkswagen Group from 1982 to 1993.
 He served as the chairman of the board of management of the parent company, Volkswagen AG (formerly Volkswagenwerk AG).
 During his tenure, the group's car production increased from two million units in 1982 to 3.5 million a decade later.

 Life and career

 Early life and education

 Hahn was born in Chemnitz, and grew up near the town.
 His father had been a senior manager of the German car and motorcycle company DKW and was a co-founder of the Auto Union in 1932, which later evolved into the Audi car brand.

-Hahn studied business administration at the University of Cologne and the University of Zurich, economics and politics in the UK and France.
-In 1952, Hahn received his doctorate in Economics at the University of Berne in Switzerland.
+Hahn studied business administration at the University of Cologne and the University of Zurich, and economics and politics in the UK and France.
+In 1952, Hahn received his doctorate in economics at the University of Berne in Switzerland.
 He went to Perugia for a year to study art history, intending to volunteer at Fiat.